So it was no surprise that I couldn’t wait to get my hands on the book Teen Mom from the moment that I first heard about it.

 Being a young mom is not an easy road to travel, but there is so, so much blessing that comes from walking this path.

 “No matter how much time you spend on your appearance, your character is what shines the most.”

 As teen moms, we all have our own unique set of circumstances that lead us to the place where we find ourselves making the hardest decisions.
 I love that Tricia Goyer takes into consideration that we all have our own set of challenges and hurt that we need to deal with while we are pregnant and long after our bundle of joy has arrived.

 I spent a lot of years feeling inadequate and inferior, and that impacted my ability to parent.

 The book Teen Mom is the perfect gift for any young lady that has taken on the role of mom before most would say she should.

 It is so hard to trust that God does and will use you to raise the children He has given you.

 The relationships that I have with both my kids have made all of the struggles well worth it!

 Feeling validated today as I remember wondering how I would ever be able to be the mom this little person would need me to be so many times over the years.

-I am thankful I made the choice I made 21 years ago, as a frightened 16 year old.
+I am thankful I made the choice I made 21 years ago, like a frightened 16-year-old.